New Experiences are Brewing Nearby…

 33 Acres Brewing and their 33 Brewing Experiment next door is ready for patio season with their sidewalk setup that allows small groups to catch some summer rays while sipping on some fine craft beer.
 Find them open Mondays through Wednesdays from 2pm to 8pm, Thursdays through Saturdays from 12pm to 9pm, and Sundays from 12pm to 6pm.

-Andina Brewing has approval for a patio, as well as a transformed production area that they’ll be opening at the end of June.
-The indoor Tiki Bar features lots of room for physical distancing.
+Andina Brewing has transformed its production area into an indoor Tiki Bar features lots of room for physical distancing.

 R&B Brewing has their setup ready for outdoor sits and sips!
 Find fresh ale, snacks, and patio rays at this East Vancouver establishment.